 Correction notice This article has been corrected since it published Online First.
 The formatting of table 2 has been corrected and figure 3 updated.
+The open access licence has also been updated to CC BY.

 Twitter Irene Esposito @IEspositoPATH

 Acknowledgements We thank the microarray unit of the DKFZ Genomics and Proteomics Core Facility for providing the Illumina Human Methylation arrays and related services.
 PF Cheung and K Savvatakis are acknowledged for their help in preparing FACS-sorted cells from FFPE tissues.
 We would like to acknowledge the support of the Biobank of the University Hospital of Dusseldorf, Germany.